-Construction work on the massive Rozelle Interchange project in now complete.
+Construction work on the massive Rozelle Interchange project is now complete.
 Sydney's traffic is slowly adjusting to the new road configuration.
 The underground motorway junction connects the M4-M5 Link tunnel with the Anzac Bridge, Iron Cove Bridge and the future Western Harbour Tunnel, bypassing the City West Link and Victoria Road.

 It has been a massive battle over many years to ensure that construction is managed in accordance with the guidelines, regulations, laws and standards that were developed to keep bike riders safe, and that the project delivers high-quality new cycling facilities as a legacy of the mammoth NSW Government investment.